UCLALibrary/pt-tools/README.md

     make

+## ptnew

+Ptnew is a tool that creates a new pairtree.
+The PAIRTREE_ROOT must be set either with an ENV PAIRTREE_ROOT or with a flag otherwise an error will be thrown.
+The PAIRTREE_ROOT may contain subdirectories, and if the directories do not exist, they will be created.
+Setting PARITREE_ROOT to `directory/innerdirectory` would be put the pairtree into `innerdirectory` contained inside of `directory`.

+The basic command when the ENV PAIRTREE_ROOT is not set

+    ptnew --pairtree [PT_ROOT]

+or

+    ptnew -p [PT_ROOT]

+The prefix file is left empty unless specificed by the user using the `--prefix` flag.

+    ptnew --prefix [PREFIX]

+or

+    ptnew -x [PREFIX]

+## ptls

+Ptls is a ls-like tool that can display the contents of the Pairtree object.
+The basic command is `ptls [ID]` (when an ENV PAIRTREE_ROOT is set) or `ptls [PT_ROOT] [ID]` with the output listing the contents of the Pairtree object directory.
+This pattern holds with all options of `ptls` except `ptls -h`.
+No flags need to be used, but all flags can be used depending on user needs.

+The basic command is

+    ptls [ID]

+or when the ENV PAIRTREE_ROOT is not set

+    ptls --pairtree [PT_ROOT] [ID]

+or

+    ptls -p [PT_ROOT] [ID]

+For ptls help run

+    ptls -h

+To list all files including . and .. directories run

+    ptls -a

+To list directories of the object directory run

+    ptls -d

+To return output in a JSON structure instead of a string output run

+    ptls -j

+To output a recursive listing of the object direcotry, with the default being a non-recurseive listing run:

+    ptls -r

 ## ptls

 Ptls is a ls-like tool that can display the contents of the Pairtree object.
 The basic command is `ptls [ID]` (when an ENV PAIRTREE_ROOT is set) or `ptls [PT_ROOT] [ID]` with the output listing the contents of the Pairtree object directory.
 This pattern holds with all options of `ptls` except `ptls -h`.
 No flags need to be used, but all flags can be used depending on user needs.